online-go/gtp2ogs/README.md

   ```--maxconnectedgames``` or ```--1cg``` Maximum number of connected games
 for all users against your bot (correspondence games are currently included in
-the connected games count if you use `--persist` ) , which means the maximum
+the connected games count, see [#59](https://github.com/online-go/gtp2ogs/issues/59)
-number of games your bot can play at the same time (choose a low number to
+for details) , which means the maximum number of games your bot can play at the
-regulate your computer performance and stability) (default 20)
+same time (choose a low number to regulate your computer performance and
+stability) (default 20)

   ```--maxconnectedgamesperuser``` or ```--1cgpu``` Maximum number of
 connected games per user against this bot (default 3)